fjordos/vesta/README.md

 * Vesta is an open source hosting control panel.
 * Vesta has a clean and focused interface without the clutter.
 * Vesta has the latest of very innovative technologies.
+* FjordOS started to support it, and temporary it's supported on CentOS Stream 10 and RHEL 10 by this "fork".

 How to install (2 step)
 ----------------------------